 To offer world-wide connectivity, emnify uses SIMs with multiple IMSIs.
 The IMSI is the identifier stored on the chip which enables devices to connect to available providers in a country.
 In some cases, when a device goes from one country to another for example, an IMSI switch is needed.
 To trigger an IMSI switch, the GSM device needs to exchange specific information with the SIM.
 Here are configuration tips GSM devices need to respect to handle the IMSI switch:

 1. Supporting IMSI Switch

-a) The device must be capable of handling REFRESH proactive command as specified in 3GPP TS31.111.
+a) The device must be capable of handling "SET UP EVENT LIST", "POLL INTERVAL" and "REFRESH" proactive commands as specified in 3GPP TS31.111.
 This is applied when the SIM-card applet modifies the IMSI value.

 c) Devices must not enter an IDLE state or automatically restart for a minimum of 300 seconds while no network attachment is possible.